The Poem Tree: Carving

 Tubb carved the 20-line poem into the tree over two weeks in the summer.
-Taking a ladder and a tent to the beech tree, Tubb carved the poem into the tree from memory, regularly forgetting to take the original copy with him.
+Taking a ladder and a tent with him, but regularly forgetting to bring the original copy of the poem, he carved it from memory.
 Sources vary as to whether the carving took place in 1844 or between 1844 and 1845.

 Poem

 Inspiration and interpretation

 The poem was inspired by Tubb's fondness of the surrounding landscape, which is described in the first half of the first stanza.
-It has been suggested that the poem, which is also a summary of the location's history, was an example of Tubb's repressed creativity—his ambition was to be a wood carver but was pressured into being a maltster through family tradition.
+It has been suggested that the poem, which is also a summary of the location's history, was an example of Tubb's repressed creativity—his ambition was to be a wood carver, but he was pressured into being a maltster through family tradition.
 The "ancient earthwork" at "Mercia's bounds" may be Grim's Ditch or The Ridgeway (the latter is formed by part of Grim's Ditch).
 At the time of Alfred the Great, the border between Mercia and Wessex ran roughly in a line from east to west through the region.
 The mention of Cwichelm's (or Culchelm's) grave refers to Scutchamer Knob, a barrow on The Ridgeway near Grim's Ditch, approximately 8.5 mi south-west of the Poem Tree.
 The barrow was originally known as Cwichelmeshlaew or Cwichelm's Barrow, and is historically recorded as the site at which Cwichelm of Wessex was killed by Edwin of Northumbria in 636.
-Tubb's assertion that the barrow could be seen in the misty distance is plausible; Tim Allen (an Oxford-based archaeologist) suggests that on a clear day the Berkshire Downs can be viewed from the hills and vice versa.
+Tubb's assertion that the barrow could be seen in the misty distance is plausible; the archaeologist Tim Allen suggests that on a clear day the Berkshire Downs can be viewed from the hills and vice versa.

-The "smooth waters" of the River Thames refers to the river running through Dorchester-on-Thames, where the "monastic pride" of the Augustinian Dorchester Abbey is mentioned.
+The "smooth waters" of the River Thames refers to the river running through Dorchester on Thames, where the "monastic pride" of the Augustinian Dorchester Abbey is mentioned.

 The disinterred coffins may refer to an 18th-century discovery of two skeletons at the summit of Round Hill.
 The slopes of the two hills were used for grazing, where excavations have revealed remains of buildings (including a possible Roman villa).